CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 ```

 Notice how the performance seems to improve the more iterations we run (and by almost 20x is some cases)?
 Our branch predictor is learning!
 Now let's compare the prediction rates of `fastMod` when we use a larger input size (N > 2^12).

 ```
-fastMod/4096/32     18,577,245      branch-misses             #    3.48% of all branches
+fastMod/4096/32     branch-misses    3.48% of all branches
-fastMod/4096/128    55,620,265      branch-misses             #   12.88% of all branches
+fastMod/4096/128    branch-misses   12.88% of all branches
-fastMod/4096/224    33,225,762      branch-misses             #    4.95% of all branches
+fastMod/4096/224    branch-misses    4.95% of all branches
-fastMod/8192/32     27,709,832      branch-misses             #    4.68% of all branches
+fastMod/8192/32     branch-misses    4.68% of all branches
-fastMod/8192/128    44,043,830      branch-misses             #   19.35% of all branches
+fastMod/8192/128    branch-misses   19.35% of all branches
-fastMod/8192/224    45,040,339      branch-misses             #    5.88% of all branches
+fastMod/8192/224    branch-misses    5.88% of all branches
-fastMod/16384/32    20,877,808      branch-misses             #    5.79% of all branches
+fastMod/16384/32    branch-misses    5.79% of all branches
-fastMod/16384/128   60,975,087      branch-misses             #   22.51% of all branches
+fastMod/16384/128   branch-misses   22.51% of all branches
-fastMod/16384/224   60,882,352      branch-misses             #    6.67% of all branches
+fastMod/16384/224   branch-misses    6.67% of all branches
 ```

-Now we have some values that make sense.
+Now our values match our expectation.
 When we do a modulo of 32 or 224, we'd expect a slightly better hit rate.
 That's because our branches will either almost always be taken or not taken.
 We'd expect our BPU to perform the wors with modulo 128, because approximately half our values will take the branch, and the other half will not, and in no particular order.

 Let's take a look at our original performance measurements for the larger vector sizes, and use the branch miss-prediction rates to guide our analysis.